 4. Create a smart and intuitive booking process

 Giving your guests accurate and helpful information will go a long way to smoothing out their booking process.
-For example, with a online booking engine like TheBookingButton, if a guest tries to book a room that doesn’t match their preferences, you can alert your visitors they may want to look at other options.
+For example, with an online booking engine like SiteMinder’s, if a guest tries to book a room that doesn’t match their preferences, you can alert your visitors they may want to look at other options.
 This way, guests are constantly guided through the booking journey.

 5. Save offers and extras for after confirmation

 Almost 50% of last-minute bookings are made via smartphone so guests want to complete their reservation as quickly as possible.
 This means you shouldn’t place too many barriers between them and their ability to navigate to the final price.
 If you wish to offer extras or promotions, one option is to do so in a confirmation email when the guest is more likely to be receptive to communication.

 When visitors see your homepage your ultimate goal is for them to make a booking.
 To this end, your homepage should be simple with a call-to-action clearly visible and easy to access.
 Prominently display your availability and ‘Book Now’ button so guests don’t get confused and click away.
 The last thing you want is a guest who doesn’t book simply because they got lost on your website.

 7. Optimise website functionality